department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/04-vets-website/03-forms/00-form-tutorial.md

 };
 ```

-There's a lot of information already there, and you can check out the form config specifications to see what each property means.
+There's a lot of information already there, and you can check out the [form config specifications](https://github.com/usds/us-forms-system/tree/master/docs) to see what each property means.
 For now, we're going to look at the content of the form, which lives in `chapters`.

-At the most basic level, our forms consiste of widgets and fields.
-Widgets are the basic form controls, things like `<input/>` and `<select/>` elements.
-Fields are the next level up and contain a widget and a `<label/>`, plus some extra optional description information.
-We then have pages, which are collections of fields, and then chapters, which are collections of pages.
+At the most basic level, our forms consist of: widgets, fields, pages, and chapters.

+- **Widgets** are the basic form controls, things like `<input/>` and `<select/>` elements.
+- **Fields** are the next level up and contain a widget and a `<label/>`, plus some extra optional description information.
+- We then have **pages**, which are collections of fields.
+- **Chapters** are collections of pages.

 We can see in the config that there's already one chapter, with one page inside it, called `page1`.
 In the `page1` object there are a few pieces of information, which we can mostly ignore for now.
-The important properties for us right now are `uiSchema` and `schema`. `schema` is the initial structure of our page, in the form of a JSON Schema.
+The important properties for us right now are `uiSchema` and `schema`. `schema` is the initial structure of our page, in the form of a [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).
 This describes the type of data that will result from a user filling in our form.
-It's also used by the form library to determine what fields and widgets to display in the application, except when overriden by `uiSchema`. `uiSchema` is an object that has extra, user interface focused information to help render the form.
+It's also used by the form library to determine what fields and widgets to display in the application, except when overridden by `uiSchema`. `uiSchema` is an object that has extra, user interface-focused information to help render the form.

 Let's add a property to `schema`: